Decentralized Sparse Linear Regression via Gradient-Tracking: Linear Convergence and Statistical Guarantees: Introduction

 \subsection{Major contributions}

-\begin{description} \item[\bf (i)] {\bf Distributed PGD via gradient tracking:} We study a decentralization of the PGD for~\eqref{p:regularized_ERM_constraint} that leverages the idea of gradient tracking \cite{Xu-TAC:hs,NEXT16,sun2019distributed}: in contrast with DGD-like approaches, agents employ a correction of their gradient direction $\nabla \cL_i(\btheta_i^t)$ forming a local estimate of the centralized gradient $\nabla \cL(\btheta_i^t)$.
-This is achieved via a suitably designed dynamic consensus mechanism (a.k.a. gradient tracking), which only requires neighboring information.
-We name the algorithm {\it Network LASSO} (NetLASSO).
+We provide the statistical and convergence analysis of the DGT algorithm for solving the sparse linear regression problem~\eqref{p:regularized_ERM_constraint}.
+Our major contributions are the following.

-\item[\bf (ii)] {\bf Statistical-computational guarantees:} Under the same notions of RSC \& RSM of $\cL$ as in the centralized setting \cite{agarwal2012fast} (and RSM of $\cL_i$'s), and suitable conditions on the RSC/RSM parameters (implied by $s\log d/N=o(1)$), network connectivity, and algorithm tuning, the sequence generated by NetLASSO provably convergences at a \emph{linear rate} to an estimate whose distance to $\htheta$ is \emph{smaller than the centralized statistical precision}--mimicking thus the behavior of PDG (property \textbf{P.1}).
-Specifically, to enter an $\varepsilon$-neighborhood of such a statistically optimal estimate, it takes iterations (gradient evaluations), as long as $\rho \leq \texttt{poly}(m,\kappa)^{-1}$, that is, the network is sufficiently connected.
-Recall that $\kappa$ is the restricted condition number of $\cL$ and $\rho$ is the network connectivity.
-The condition on $\rho$, when not met by the given graph, can be enforced via multiple rounds of communication per iteration, resulting in overall communication rounds.
+\begin{description} \item[\bf (i)] {\bf Statistical-computational guarantees:} By exploiting the Restricted Strong Convexity (RSC) and Smoothness (RSM) properties of $\cL$~\citep{agarwal2012fast}, we establish regularity conditions under which the sequence generated by DGT provably convergences at a \emph{linear rate} to an estimate whose distance to $\htheta$ is \emph{smaller than the statistical precision $\| \htheta - \btheta^*\|$}.
+Specifically, to enter an $\varepsilon$-neighborhood of such precision, it takes iterations (gradient evaluations) as long as $\rho \leq \texttt{poly}(m,\kappa)^{-1}$, where $\kappa$ is the restricted condition number of $\cL$ and $\rho$ measures the network connectivity.
+The condition on $\rho$, when not met by the given network, can be enforced via multiple rounds of communication per iteration, resulting in overall communication rounds.
+As an implication, our result shows statistically optimal estimators can be computed at a linear rate by the DGT algorithm in the limit $N,d \to \infty$ and $s \log d/N = o(1)$.
+Furthermore, \eqref{eq:it_complexity} matches the iteration complexity of the {\it centralized} proximal gradient descent (PGD)~\citep{agarwal2012fast}.

-This closes the gap between statistics and optimization theory in distributed settings, showing that statistically optimal estimators are in fact computable (at linear rate), under {\it centralized} statistical consistency, $s\log d/N=o(1)$.
-Furthermore, the iteration complexity \eqref{eq:it_complexity} matches that of the PGD (in order).